ErasmusMC-Bioinformatics/OrganoTrack/readme.md

-# OrganoTrack: A developing platform for measuring morphological changes of single organoids across time lapse brightfield imaging, well plate based experiments
+# OrganoTrack: A developing platform for producing dose response curves from measuring temporal organoid morphology

-## Purpose of OrganoTrack
+## Purpose
 OrganoTrack was created to measure the morphology of single organoids, from brightfield images, over time.
 These organoids, derived from patient tumours, were cultured with varying drug concentrations and imaged with a brightfield microscope over time.
 Having these temporal morphological measurements, dose-response plots showing the effect of increasing drug concentrations on PDTO morphology can be made.